I Confess-1953

 I Confess (1953) is an early effort by the brilliant Alfred Hitchcock with a decidedly religious slant but keeps the suspense and thrills commonplace like his other films.

-Montgomery Clift and Anne Baxter, big Hollywood stars of the day, are featured.
+Montgomery Clift and Anne Baxter are featured as big Hollywood stars of the day.

 Not a fan of exterior shoots where he couldn’t control the elements, filming was nonetheless done largely on location in Quebec City with numerous shots of the city landscape and interiors of its churches and other emblematic buildings, such as the Château Frontenac, heavily featured.